-- 173. The three-lens methodology outlined in the s42A has been integrated into this evidence with the assessment of relevant PWDP objectives and policies contained in Attachment B along with the required s32AA evaluation.
-Demonstration of alignment/consistency with the higher order documents is provided throughout this evidence.
-Comments on zoning guidance is provided below: - a.
+- 186. The three-lens methodology outlined in the Framework has been integrated into this evidence with the assessment of relevant PWDP objectives and policies (lens 1) contained in Attachment B along with the required s32AA evaluation.
+Demonstration of alignment/consistency with the higher order documents (lens 2) is provided throughout this evidence.
+Comments on zoning guidance (lens 3) is provided below: - a.
 There are no known issues debated in recent plan changes that affect the rezoning proposal. - b.
-The only overlay on the site is the SNA overlay.
-In my opinion, such an overlay is not incompatible with the zoning change that is sought given these areas can be protected from development and contained in open space areas.
+The only overlays on the site are the SNA overlay and the National Grid Overlay.
+In my opinion, the SNA overlay is not incompatible with the zoning change that is sought given these areas can be protected from development and contained in open space areas.
 Such a benefit is recognised in para.
-28 of Appendix 3 of the Framework s42A.
+28 of Appendix 3 of the Framework.
+The National Grid Overlay does traverse through a small portion of the site in the south-western corner although this is not significant enough to preclude the rezoning proposal from being realised.
+Any site specific effects can be resolved at the subdivision stage where detailed designs are provided. - c.
+The underlying natural/physical characteristics of the site have been factored into the rezoning proposal.
+Land that is too steep to reasonably be developed in the future has generally been left as open space in the concept masterplan The proposal is also supported by a suite of technical reports addressing these matters.